AlexBNZ/gravity_falls/README.md

 ### TOTEM Pole

-Spelling the word "TOTEM" confers lights one step on the Totem Pole (Beaver 2 > Beaver 1 > Bird 2 > Bird 1).
+Spelling the word "TOTEM" confers one step on the Totem Pole (Beaver 2 -> Beaver 1 -> Bird 2 -> Bird 1).
 Each time all four steps are completed it awards one of the four awards in the following order below.
 Once the forth award is awarded it resets to allow the four awards to be collected again.
 (CURRENTLY WORKING!)

 * **1: Irrational Treasure (Beaver 2)**